Carolina Eyck: Teaching

-Since 2010, Eyck has been the artistic director of the Theremin Summer Academy in Colmar, France, and has conducted workshops, lectures and master classes worldwide.
-She has conducted workshops, lectures and master classes in Germany, Sweden, Poland, Great Britain, the United States of America, Mexico and Japan.
+In 2010 Eyck started as the artistic director of various Theremin Academies.
+She has conducted workshops, lectures and master classes in Germany, France, Sweden, Poland, Great Britain, the United States of America, Mexico and Japan, expanding on the ideas of her original invention of the "8 finger position technique", building on its foundations and defining and researching new vocabulary for students and professionals.
+Eyck has also published tutorial videos online in multiple languages.